- My VU Benefits (enrollment website)

 Long-Term Disability Base Coverage

-Enrollment in LTDI coverage occurs on the first of the month following your one-year anniversary for faculty and staff, and immediately for house staff, so no enrollment is necessary.
-You may be able to waive the one-year waiting period if you had group long-term disability coverage within 90 days of coming to work at Vanderbilt University.
-To waive the waiting period, complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
+Enrollment in LTDI coverage occurs automatically on the first of the month following your one-year anniversary for faculty and staff, and immediately for postdoctoral scholars, so no enrollment is necessary.
+You may waive the one-year waiting period if you had group long-term disability coverage within 90 days of coming to work at Vanderbilt University.
+To waive the waiting period, complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire.
 If approved, full long‐term disability coverage must be effective on your hire date.
 Any missed LTDI premiums will be collected from future paychecks.

 Long-Term Disability Buy-up Coverage

-Just like the LTDI base coverage, eligible employees will be automatically enrolled in LTDI buy-up coverage on the first of the monthly following their one-year anniversary at Vanderbilt University.
-You may be able to waive the one-year waiting period if you had group long-term disability coverage within 90 days of coming to work at Vanderbilt University.
-To waive this waiting period complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date to waive the one-year wait.
+Just like the LTDI base coverage, eligible employees will be automatically enrolled in LTDI buy-up coverage on the first of the month following their one-year anniversary at Vanderbilt University.
+You may waive the one-year waiting period if you had group long-term disability coverage within 90 days of coming to work at Vanderbilt University.
+To waive this waiting period, complete and submit the Long-Term Disability Certification of Prior Coverage Form within 90 days of your hire date.
 If approved, full long‐term disability coverage must be effective on your hire date.
 Any missed LTDI premiums will be collected from future paychecks.

 You are not eligible to participate in the LTDI buy-up coverage if your annual base pay is less than $24,000.